 Healthy Eating Strategies for Older Adults

 -Eat nutritious foods and avoid empty calories, including sugary and salty snacks.

 -Eat a variety of fresh, whole foods with emphasis on fresh or lightly cooked vegetables and lean protein.

 -Eat small, regular meals and healthy snacks.

 -Choose low-fat dairy products and leaner meats.

 -Avoid overeating, which taxes the digestive system.

--Get some healthy fats including Omega-3’s every day with fish oil or freshly ground flax seed.
+-Get some healthy fats including Omega-3’s every day with fish, fish oil or freshly ground flax seed.

 -Eat organic foods when possible, especially when choosing meat, dairy products and eggs.